-Using a marketing software program, such as HubSpot, that captures lead data will help you and your firm determine the quality of the lead as well as whether the lead is a marketing or business development lead.
-With the marketing software program HubSpot, you have the ability to set up smartlists that capture “good fit” attributes and determine interest level for targeted lead nurturing activities.
+Using a marketing software program, such as HubSpot, that captures lead data will help you and your firm determine the lead's quality and whether the lead is a marketing or business development lead.
+With the marketing software program HubSpot, you can set up smart lists that capture “good fit” attributes and determine interest levels for targeted lead-nurturing activities.

 Identifying Behaviors and Trends

-Once you’ve captured information about your marketing and business development leads, you will be able to identify a lead's behavioral trends.
-In essence, you will be able to identify a lead’s sweet spot by their content conversions, i.e. downloading a report, checklist or eBook.
+Once you’ve captured information about your marketing and business development leads, you can identify a lead's behavioral trends.
+Essentially, you can identify a lead’s sweet spot by their content conversions, i.e., downloading a report, checklist, or eBook.
 In addition, you will see activity patterns that signal whether a lead is likely to become a client.
-A higher conversion frequency is closely related to increasing odds of a prospect becoming a client.
+A higher conversion frequency is closely related to increased odds of a prospect becoming a client.

 Measure the Effectiveness of Varied Lead Interactions

-Create different lead interactions that take place prior to becoming a client and analyze the effectiveness of the interaction by determining the close rate.
-For example, if you decide to have a webinar, determine the effectiveness of the webinar by taking the actual number of webinar attendees and divide that number by the total number of leads who originally registered.
+Create different lead interactions that occur before becoming a client and analyze the effectiveness of the interaction by determining the close rate.
+For example, if you decide to have a webinar, determine the effectiveness of the webinar by taking the actual number of webinar attendees and dividing that number by the total number of leads who originally registered.
 The result is the close rate for leads from that event or activity.

 Optimize the Stages of Your Inbound Marketing Funnel